Chart Color Schemes

 Wyndham Vale - South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Wyndham Vale - South, as evaluated at the latest Census, comprised 96.5% houses and 3.6% other dwellings.
-In comparison, Melbourne metro had 88.1% houses and 12.0% other dwellings.
-Home ownership in Wyndham Vale - South was 22.2%, with mortgaged dwellings at 52.1% and rented ones at 25.7%.
-The median monthly mortgage repayment was $1,668, below Melbourne metro's average of $1,924.
-The median weekly rent figure was $336, lower than Melbourne metro's $370.
-Nationally, Wyndham Vale - South's mortgage repayments were significantly lower at $1,668 compared to Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Wyndham Vale - South's dwelling structure, as per the latest Census, consisted of 96.5% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 88.1% houses and 12.0% other dwellings.
+Home ownership in Wyndham Vale - South stood at 22.2%, with mortgaged dwellings at 52.1% and rented ones at 25.7%.
+The median monthly mortgage repayment was $1,668, lower than Melbourne metro's average of $1,924.
+Median weekly rent in Wyndham Vale - South was $336, compared to Melbourne metro's $370.
+Nationally, mortgage repayments were significantly lower at $1,668 versus the Australian average of $1,863, while rents were substantially below the national figure of $375 at $336.

 Frequently Asked Questions - Housing